yajrendrag/unmanic-plugins/source/reject_files_outside_pct_range_of_original/description.md

 To do this, set the flow like this:

 1. Video Encoder H265/HEVC - hevc_nvenc (NVIDIA GPU)
-2. Reject File if Larger than Original (This Plugin)
+2. Reject files if outside percentage range of original (This Plugin)
 3. Video Encoder H265/HEVC - libx265 (CPU)
 4. Any other Plugins you wish to run against this library.